What You’ll Learn 🧩

 17}

-There is one thing we need to keep an eye on: ExpectedAsyncRate
+There is one important detail to keep in mind: the ExpectedAsyncRate

 property of our output channel.
-This warrants a slight detour:
+This brings us to a brief aside:

 Expected async rate per second

-If our module contains asynchronous output channels, we have to set their expected rate per second.
-You can think of this as "approximately how many samples will I be adding to this channel per second".
-We can change the value of this setting in DewesoftBridge::mountChannels()
+If our module includes asynchronous output channels, we must specify their expected rate per second.
+Think of this as “approximately how many samples per second will be written to this channel.”
+We can set this value in DewesoftBridge::mountChannels()

 by modifying the channel's ExpectedAsyncRate